Handle A Facebook Interaction

 - View the Facebook reactions and the reactions count for each post or comment in Facebook.
 The reactions count gets refreshed when receiving the interaction.
 You can also manually refresh the reaction count using the Refresh button.

-- Hide a root post on the brand’s Facebook page by clicking Hide Post or reveal a hidden post by clicking Unhide Post.
-This feature lets agents hide posts on a brand’s Facebook page instead of deleting them and later show the posts, if required.
-A hidden post is not visible to viewers of the page.
-This feature is available only for posts created by the page administrators; it is unavailable for visitors’ posts.
+- Hide a post or comment on the brand’s Facebook page by clicking Hide Post or reveal a hidden post by clicking Unhide Post.
+This feature lets agents hide posts or comments on a brand’s Facebook page instead of deleting them and later show the posts, if required.
+A hidden post or comment is not visible to viewers of the page.
+This feature is available for posts and comments created by the page administrators, and for comments created by visitors; it is unavailable for visitors’ posts.

 Actionable Facebook posts are colored yellow and non-actionable posts are colored gray.
 Facebook comments are automatically expanded and colored yellow if they are actionable, and collapsed and colored gray if they are non-actionable.
 Each Facebook comment has its own Actionability and Sentiment icon, which can be updated if necessary.
 Actionability and Sentiment are based on the classification and screening results obtained from Genesys Knowledge Management.